How to build an IT resiliency plan for your business

 2. Protect

-Employee education is one of the simplest ways to build a culture that prioritizes cybersecurity.
-Train employees on safety issues, backing up data, and email security best practices.
+Protecting against vulnerabilities is also important.
 Be sure to update operating systems and applications with the most recent versions and patch when new versions become available.

 3. Detect